 Rounding out the tasting were a hamburger, onion rings, chicken dumplings and mac ’n’ cheese.
 First off, this was pub food at its finest.
 The burger was served on an onion roll, a superb detail.
 The mac had a fine-tuned Parmesan crisp and huge shells, while the chicken dumplings, although bite-sized, got rounded out by some sweet jelly.

 How I ate 90% of this Dublin-sized meal still amazes me.
-I even finished coffee and desert, a chewy strudel with strawberries baked in.
+I even finished coffee and dessert, a chewy strudel with strawberries baked in.

 The Mystery Diner’s verdict: The new Gray’s Mill Estate delivers on a big bet downtown Montgomery sorely needs.
 A lot of moving parts but not too complicated, I hope residents soon can enjoy a relaxed, riverside cocktail for many years to come.